olli4/geotessera/docs/architecture.rst

     # Result: (height, width, 128) float32 array

-This process is handled automatically by ``GeoTessera.fetch_embedding()``.
+This process is handled automatically by ``GeoTessera.fetch_embedding()``, which now returns the dequantized embedding along with CRS and transform information from the corresponding landmask tile.

 Metadata and Projections
 ~~~~~~~~~~~~~~~~~~~~~~~~

 **Landmask Files** (``grid_X.XX_Y.YY.tiff``):

-- Provide UTM projection information for each tile
+- Provide native UTM projection information for each tile
-- Define precise geospatial transforms
+- Define precise geospatial transforms (no reprojection needed)
+- Preserve original coordinate system for maximum accuracy
 - Used for georeferencing when exporting to GeoTIFF
 - Contain binary land/water masks